MiSikora/laboratory/docs/user-guide.md

               val stringValue = value as?
 String ?: return@mapNotNull null
               CustomOptionFactory.create(stringKey, stringValue)
             }

-        // Be cautious with using GlobalScope.
+        // Use a coroutine scope that is appropriate for you application.
-        GlobalScope.launch { firebaseStorage.setOptions(newOptions) }
+        GlobalScope.launch { laboratory.remoteStorage()?.setOptions(newOptions) }
       }

       override fun onCancelled(error: DatabaseError) = Unit